 The Company holds four United States patents and has three additional patent applications pending in the United States relating to the ETD treatment process and other aspects of processing regulated medical waste.
 The Company has filed counterpart patent applications in several foreign countries and has received patents in Mexico and Australia.
 The Company also holds one United States patent for its reusable container, used under the trademark STERI-TUB-Registered Trademark-.

-In November 1995, the Company entered into a cross-license agreement with IIT Research Institute ("IITRI").
-Under this agreement, IITRI granted to the Company a royalty-free exclusive license in North America, Europe, Japan and other industrialized countries throughout the world to use and commercialize certain patent rights and know-how held by IITRI relating to the use of radio-frequency technology in the treatment of regulated medical waste, and the Company issued 4,144 shares of Common Stock to IITRI and granted to IITRI a royalty-free exclusive license in the remaining countries of the world to use and commercialize certain corresponding patent rights and know-how held by the Company.
+In November 1995, the Company entered into a license agreement with IIT Research Institute ("IITRI").
+Under this agreement, IITRI granted to the Company a royalty-free exclusive license in North America, Europe, Japan and other industrialized countries throughout the world to use and commercialize certain patent rights and know-how held by IITRI relating to the use of radio-frequency technology in the treatment of regulated medical waste, and the Company granted to IITRI a royalty-free exclusive license in the remaining countries of the world to use and commercialize certain of the use and commercialize certain corresponding patent rights and know-how held by the Company.
 The agreement continues until the expiration of the last-to-expire of any of the subject patents held by either IITRI or the Company.